anodyne/docs/upgrade-guide-27.md

 - `libraries` to `libraries_backup`
 - `models` to `models_backup`

+Next, rename the following files at the root directory:

+- `index.php` to `index_backup.php`
+- `message.php` to `message_backup.php`

-With the directories renamed, you can upload the new copies of the following directories from the `application` directory in the Nova zip archive:
+With the directories and files renamed, you can now upload the new copies of the following directories from the `application` directory in the Nova zip archive to your own `application` directory:

 - `config`
 - `controllers`
 - `core`
 - `libraries`
 - `models`

+Next, you can upload the following files from the Nova zip archive to your own root directory:

+- `index.php`
+- `message.php`

 {% callout title="A note about previous modifications" %}
 If you have made any modifications to any of the files inside these directories, you will need to re-apply the changes to the new versions of the files. **Do not** simply copy the old file back into the new directory as it could break things.